UMM-CSci-3601/intro-to-git/README.md

 :bangbang: If you create the new file with IDEA it's likely to ask you if you want to add it to the set of files that were being tracked by `git`.
-If that happens, say "Yes" to simplify things later, although it's not a big deal if you say "No".
+If that happens say "Yes" to simplify things later, although it's not a big deal if you say "No".

 ## `commit` your changes (locally)